I suddenly got in a crazy classical mood and felt like tidying up in my own head in the only way I know how to; by making a list.

 Hector Berlioz – Te Deum: Judex Crederis

 Te Deum is a fantastic and powerful creation, with Judex Crederis as the absolute climax.
-The movement makes you feel like you are going through the very day of judgement, and an ensemble consisting of a huge choir, full orchestra and organ is being taken to its very limit.
+The movement makes you feel like you are going through the very day of judgment, and an ensemble consisting of a huge choir, full orchestra and organ is being taken to its very limit.
 Both instruments and voices fill the whole register, all the way from tones so deep they sound like they’re coming from within the earth, to screams of pain and suffering.

 I once sang this piece in a choir with hundreds of people along with the Symphonic Orchestra of Oslo, and being a part of performing it is the only thing I can think of better than hearing it live.